JetBrains/lincheck/README.md

 `$ docker load -i lincheck.tar`

-3) Run the image and enter it via bash.
+3) Run the image and enter it via sh.

 `$ docker run -it -v ./report/:/report/ lincheck sh`

+4) (Optional) The image is built on linux/amd64/4, so it you are using another architecture, please run the following command.

+`$ docker run --privileged --rm tonistiigi/binfmt --install all`

 ### After running the Docker image or if you don't use it:

-4) To run the tests, please execute the following command in the main project directory (inside the docker image):
+5) To run the tests, please execute the following command in the main project directory (inside the docker image):

 `$ ./gradlew build`